nymtech/nym/contracts/mixnet/v2-changes.md

 ### Overview

+Changing the logic behind the rewards was the main motivation behind this new contract version.
+The main things in this section, apart from what was already mentioned before, include but is not limited to:
-- Reward pool only adjusted at the end of the epoch
-- reward accounting still happening as rewards are distributed
+- reward pool (and the staking supply) being only updated at the end of the given interval.
+However, the accounting is still happening as the rewards are distributed, so we'd known how much the pool should be adjusted by.
+- we no longer keep any historical information regarding past epochs/parameters/etc for the purposes of rewarding.
+Whatever exists in the storage at the time is the thing that's going to be used for the next distribution.
+- queries for reward estimation now require constant(ish) amount of gas as opposed to growing linearly with the number of epochs since last claim/compounding.
+-

 ### Types/Models